Individual Purpose - People Development Magazine

-Purpose is at the heart of an organization operating from a teal paradigm.
+Purpose is at the heart of an organisation operating from a teal paradigm.

-In a traditional ‘orange’ organization individual purpose falls out of the scope of the work agreement between an individual and an employer.
-What makes an organization more ‘teal’ is actively helping people discover and be true to their individual purpose.
+In a traditional ‘orange’ organisation, individual purpose falls out of the scope of the work agreement between an individual and an employer.
+What makes an organisation more ‘teal’ is actively helping people discover and be true to their individual purpose.

-This post will look at the characteristics of how individual purpose forms part of a ‘teal’ organization and how to support individuals in finding their personal destinies.
+This post will look at the characteristics of how individual purpose forms part of a ‘teal’ organisation and how to support individuals in finding their personal destinies.

 If you missed the previous posts in the series, here is a summary: